Wavelength Conversion Module

 Do not hesitate to contact us at firstname.lastname@example.org.

-Benefit from the core of the NLIR technology in your own setup.
+Benefit from the wavelength conversion module in your own setup.